 The client is requesting that a specific security descriptor be applied to the file that is being created.
+The server MUST ignore this Create Context for requests to open an existing file, a pipe, or a printer.

-In the "Open Execution" phase, the server MUST pass the received security descriptor to the underlying object store to be stored on the created file.<268> If the object store does not support file security, the value MAY<269> be ignored or STATUS\NOT\SUPPORTED SHOULD be returned to the client.
+In the "Open Execution" phase, the server MUST pass the received security descriptor to the underlying object store to be stored on the created file.<270> If the object store does not support file security, the value MAY<271> be ignored or STATUS\NOT\SUPPORTED SHOULD be returned to the client.